 Stare at screens

 Ask for pills

 We have a warped vision of our approach to life that is so disconnected from our evolution that we are literally killing ourselves trying.
 What's the other option?
 Become a self-obsessed health nut or live in a treehouse?
 Be one of those people who spend time in the "great outdoors" in muddy wellingtons?

-In the last few years, our team of experts in sports science education have focused on better understanding a holistic (natural/globalised approach) to fitness.
+In the last few years, our team of experts in sports science education have focused on a deeper understanding of a holistic (natural &globalised approach) to fitness and wellbeing.
 We look beyond the resistance machines, the powdered protein shakes, and mirror selfies at the gym...
-Holistics within fitness looks at our wellbeing; how we move, our resistance to injury, and our overall health.
-Sad to say - it's the modern lifestyle that's slowly killing us.
+Holistic Science can help us improve the way we move, our resistance to injury, and our overall health.

 Spending time outdoors is a necessity for us to stay healthy; it's not just a perk!
 When we spend too much time indoors, in cars, or in concrete jungles, we are depriving our bodies of: